zksync-association/zksync-upgrade-verification-tool/README.md

   This tool enables the thorough review of upgrade proposals, ensuring transparency and accuracy before governance approval.

+For more information please visit each specific section README file.

 ## 📄 **License**

 This project is licensed under the MIT License.
 For more details, see the LICENSE file in the repository.